PiyushK79/PiyushK79/README.md

 - 👋 Hi, my name is Piyush.
 - 👀 I’m currently learning web development and also have interest in competitive programming as well.
-- I am a curious learner and currently in third year.
+- I am a curious learner and currently studying in third year.